thosgood/this-weeks-finds/markdown/101-151/week105.md

 These are just the matrices whose columns are orthonormal vectors.
 In 3-dimensional space we describe rotations by 3x3 matrices whose columns are orthonormal, and so on.
-In n-dimensional space we call the set of nxn matrices with orthonormal columns the \"orthogonal group\" O(n).
+In n-dimensional space we call the set of nxn matrices with orthonormal columns the "orthogonal group" O(n).

 Note that we can think of a rotation in 2 dimensions